Angela McArdle: Formal investigation and resignation

 On January 23, 2025, four LNC members moved to form a committee "to investigate allegations of misconduct by our Chair".
 The following day, McArdle announced her intention to resign as LNC Chair, citing new opportunities in the second Trump administration, likely under Robert F. Kennedy Jr. in the Department of Health and Human Services.
 She continued as chair until her successor was elected in a special election on February 2.
 On June 9, the Investigatory Committee submitted its final report to the LNC.
 The report found gross fiduciary violations on McArdle's part, including paying her partner ~$49,600 through a shell PAC (Freedom Calls LLC) without board approval, and for personally receiving ~$32,000 from the “Kennedy Victory Fund" without disclosing it, and for using party resources to promote the “Rescue the Republic” rally which was hosted by another non-profit she founded, effectively pocketing that money too.
 The report concluded that McArdle is “unfit to serve on the Libertarian National Committee, as an affiliate leader or as a candidate representing the Libertarian Party.”

 Mises Caucus Chair

 On June 2, 2025, McArdle announced that she had stepped in as the new Chair of the Mises Caucus.

+In September 2026, McArdle appeared to take credit for the unauthorized appearance of branding from the 2024 Libertarian National Convention during a speech by Ross Ulbricht at the Republican Party's midterm convention.